We Had to Destroy the Bible to Save It

 In any case, Adam and Eve–the first ensouled hominids–became the first true humans.
 They were not the first members of their species; but since to be truly human is to have a soul, Adam and Eve, while two among hundreds or thousands of their species, were the only ones to be humans.
 The rest were merely hominids of the same species.
 In addition to awareness of self (however dim compared to us), the primal pair had awareness of God, and were in communion with Him in a way that we, their more evolved descendants, are not.

 At some point, the first human couple were given a test.
 Mythologically, we say they were told not to eat of the fruit of the Tree of Knowledge of Good and Evil; but what the test actually was, we do not and cannot know.
 Regardless, whatever it was, Adam and Eve failed it.
 This ruptured their communion with God, resulted in the “banishment” from “Eden” (understood here not as a change of location, but a loss of connection with God).
-Moreover, both ensoulment and the taint of Original Sin was transmitted to all of Adam and Eve’s descendants.
+Moreover, both ensoulment and the taint of Original Sin were transmitted to all of Adam and Eve’s descendants.
 This would seem to entail that for some period of at least several generations early humans–the ensouled descendants of Adam and Eve–mated with their non-ensouled neighbors.
 The children of these unions would “inherit” the characteristic of having a soul (and Original Sin) from the ensouled parent.
 Eventually, “ensouledness” would spread throughout the population until all humans had souls.
 This seems to be a necessary assumption: it seems biologically impossible for the observed human diversity today to have arisen if the descendants of Adam and Eve mated only with each other.
 Thus, while we all descend from Adam and Eve, we do not descend only from them, biologically speaking; but they are our unique parents in terms of our souls.

 Sometimes it is postulated that a primal group was ensouled and sinned; but the mechanics and metaphysics of this are rarely discussed (at least, I haven’t found anything like a detailed discussion of this idea).
 Almost always the assumption is that the primal parents were the only ensouled couple.